travis-ci/docs-travis-ci-com/user/deployment-v2.md

 ---
-title: Deployment
+title: Deployment (v2)
 layout: en
-swiftypetags: 'skip_cleanup'
 ---

-> This page documents deployments using dpl v1 which currently still is the
+> This page documents deployments using the next major version dpl v2 which
-> default version.
-The next major version dpl v2 will be released soon.
-Please
-> see our blog post on details about the release process.
-Documentation for dpl
+> currently is in a preview release phase.
+Please see our blog post on details
+> about the release process.
+Documentation for dpl v1, the current default
-> v2 can be found [here](/user/deployments-v2).
+> version, can be found [here](/user/deployments).

 ## Supported Providers